 A lot of London dating does not fail because people dislike each other.
 It fails because they cannot build enough momentum around real life.

-London's speed and overstimulation create a culture where people disappear easily.
-A good chat, a good date, even several promising dates can still vanish without explanation.
+London’s speed and overstimulation create a culture where people disappear easily.
+A good chat, a good date, or even several promising dates can still vanish without explanation.

 London attracts ambitious people.
 That is part of the city’s appeal.
 But it also means relationships often end up behind: